gseitz/zoom-alfred-workflow/README.md

 ```
 git clone https://github.com/gseitz/zoom-alfred-workflow
 cd zoom-alfred-workflow
+# builds the rust binary and assembles the alfred workflow in dist/*.alfredworkflow
+make dist
-# builds the rust binary, assembles and installs the alfred workflow
+# builds the rust binary, assembles the alfred workflow, and automatically installs the workflow
 make install
 ```